FQAS Requirements

 New Hire Requirements

-New Hire: Verification of credentials and onboarding
+New Hire: Verification of credentials, orientation and onboarding

 All new faculty members are required to submit official academic transcripts, licenses, certificates, and verification of employment as identified by each academic department through the credentialing process.
 Requirements vary in relation to the particular academic discipline and can even be specific to a course.

-Post-Probationary faculty continue to demonstrate mastery of MATC Standards of Teaching Excellence through sixty hours of professional development activities; 40 of these hours need to relate to Teaching Excellence and/or Student Success, and 20 of these hours need to apply to Currency in the discipline in which faculty are certified to teach.
+Faculty in their ongoing cycles continue to demonstrate mastery of MATC Standards of Teaching Excellence through sixty hours of professional development activities; 40 of these hours need to relate to Teaching Excellence and/or Student Success, and 20 of these hours need to apply to Currency in the discipline in which faculty are certified to teach.
 These categories can be defined as:

 • Teaching Excellence: activities related to pedagogy